-- Subverted to hell in the Arranged Marriage department.
-While Winton princes and princesses are encouraged to marry relatively early to ensure the succession, the current heir is required to marry a commoner.
+- The Arranged Marriage department; while Winton princes and princesses are encouraged to marry relatively early to ensure the succession, the current heir is required to marry a commoner.

 - Babylon 5:

 - Centauri clans are always squabbling among themselves.
-This may be a subversion as it is more about family power then honor, but honor is not totally absent.
+This may be a subversion as it is more about family power than honor, but honor is not totally absent.

-- Londo kills his friend in a Duel to the Death and accepts himself as obligated to care for his friend's dependents.
+- Londo kills his friend in a Duel to the Death that obliged the winner to take on the loser's dependents as his own.
 His friend had, as it happens, deliberately arranged the duel to ensure the protection of his family.